 This post may include affiliate links; see our disclosure policy.

 Ever had a gin fizz?
-To us, it’s one of the best uses of a bottle of gin around (really).
-This classic cocktail from the 1870’s is perfectly balanced, both sweet and tart with a pop of lemon and a botanical finish.
-Add to that a frothy egg white foam topping, which adds the best creamy texture to each sip.
+This classic cocktail is perfectly balanced, both sweet and tart with a pop of lemon and a botanical finish.
+Add to that a frothy egg white foam topping, which adds a creamy smoothness to each sip.

 - Shake the drink ingredients without ice first.
 This lets the protein in the egg begin to form foam, instead of being diluted by the ice.